MechatronicBeing/MechatronicBeing.github.io/README.md

     - work with any programming language (with some benefits and drawbacks*)
     - use internal/external resources (CPU, GPU, Memories, programs, media, networks...), private/public, from start or added later
     - try to use the resources intelligently
-  - No specific field of research : vision and speech recognitions, natural language, learning and planning, expert systems...
   - Less "hard-coded" program and less mathematics : the intelligence will self-develop (with genetic and generic behaviors)
-  - Less artificial and less complex to build ; more concrete, complete, versatile and natural
+  - Less artificial ; simple building ; more concrete, complete, versatile and natural
 - Access to Documentation, Programs, Resources, and more...
 - Accessible for all, free of charge and without restrictions, **forever !**

 ## Warnings
-- **Work in progress** (made by ONE person, very much to do)
+- **Work in progress** (made by one person, very much to do)
 - Like in real life, a Mechatronic Being :
   - requires a LOT of time, patience and activities like learning, evaluation, training, working, etc.
   - depends a LOT on the materials and software used (the "body" and "mind")